Bacolod Cathedral

 Calamities as well as wars contributed to its wear and tear.
 In 1969, Bacolod Cathedral experienced massive renovation.
 Some of its components like its bells were taken down as they posed harm to the public.

 If you are freelance writer or a photographer, drop by to San Sebastian Cathedral whenever you are in town.
-Its convent is also a nice place to feature.
-But I guess it deserves another blog post.
+The cathedral like other churches in every destination is one of Bacolod’s tourist attractions and must-see while in Sugarlandia.
+Its convent is also a nice place to feature but I guess it deserves another blog post.

 Bacolod’s Calea: Cakes, Pasties and Coffee